3 Best Gutter Guard Companies in Manhattan, KS

 • Brush guards are exactly what they sound like: large brush bristles that sit in your gutters to block debris but let water through.
 On average, you can expect to spend $4.04 per linear foot for brush guards.

-• Screen guards have large holes that let water flow through while stopping debris.
+• Screen guards have large holes that let water flow through while blocking debris.
 On average, you can expect to spend $4.28 per linear foot for screen guards.

 • Mesh guards stop debris but allow water to flow through.
 Mesh guards have even smaller holes than screen guards.
 They're durable and let debris slide off rather than sitting on top of your gutters.
 Mesh guards cost around $4.05 per linear foot.

-• Micro-mesh guards are generally the most effective.
-They have smaller holes than regular mesh guards, which lets even less debris through.
-Micro-mesh guards cost around $5.13 per linear foot.
+• Micro-mesh guards are usually the most effective.
+Micro-mesh guards have smaller holes than regular mesh guards and allow even less debris through.
+On average, you can expect to pay $5.13 per linear foot for micro-mesh guards.

-• Surface tension guards, also called reverse curve guards, use surface tension to let water flow into gutters while debris slides off.
-Normally, they can be seen from the ground.
-Surface tension guards cost around $3.15 per linear foot.
+• Surface tension guards, also called reverse curve guards, use surface tension to encourage water to flow into your gutter system while debris slides off.
+Typically, they will be visible from the ground.
+Surface tension guards cost roughly $3.15 per linear foot.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.